Skip to main content

 impl ProgressBar

-Creates a new progress bar bound to the value targeted by the lens.
+Creates a new progress bar bound to the provided value source.

 §Example

-Creates a new horizontal progress bar bound to the value targeted by the lens.
+Creates a new horizontal progress bar bound to the provided value source.

-Creates a new vertical progress bar bound to the value targeted by the lens.
+Creates a new vertical progress bar bound to the provided value source.

 Trait Implementations§